gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Get-RMSServerAuthentication.md

 ### Example 2: Get the serer mode status when you are using AD RMS
 ```
 PS C:\>Get-RMSServerAuthentication
-Integrated authentication is enabled
+The RmsServerAuthentication is ON
 ```

-This command gets the server mode status and the output indicates that you are using integrated authentication for AD RMS.
+This command gets the server mode status and because there are no identifiers, the output indicates that you are using integrated authentication for AD RMS.

 ## PARAMETERS